PranavaaKirupakaran/SOEN341_Project/README.md

 The user will be able to add the desired items into a cart and proceed to purchase the items from there.
 Furthermore, the webiste will have a login and sign-up page for the different users of the plateform.

-The webiste has five  aisles of fruits, vegetables, bakery products, dairy products and meat products.
-Then we have cart page where user can see the items which he has added and can procede for checkout from there.
-For back-end user/admin we have add item page from where admin can edit items on website.
-Then we also have edit order page from where admin can chage the orders on request of user.
-We can also have login and sign-up page which redirect admin and user to there pages.
 ## Core Features:
 - Add/Remove items from a cart
 - Search bar to quickly find the desired item